Tympanoplasty

 • Dizziness or temporary facial nerve paralysis, most patients recover within weeks

-Serious risks: Damage to inner ear structures may cause sensorineural hearing loss, which is an irreversible complication that must be strictly avoided.
+Serious risks: Damage to inner ear structures may lead to sensorineural hearing loss, which is an irreversible complication that must be strictly avoided.

 Precautions and Contraindications